avarassanchez/tTEscanR/README.md

 <hr>

 **Anticodon usage** is computed from a tRNA gene expression matrix including high-confidence tRNA genes predicted using tRNAscan-SE [Addd reference] as rows, and conditions as columns.
+Details on how to pre-process the tRNA data described in [Helper functions](#35-helper-functions).
 To create a more concise representation, tRNA genes sharing the same anticodon are grouped together by **tRNA isotypes**, producing a reduced matrix.

 **Function:** `ComputeAnticodonUsage()`.

 Updates the **tTEscanR** object by computing the anticodon usage from the tRNA expression data.
 It groups tRNA genes that share the same anticodon, generating a reduced expression matrix where tRNA isotypes are represented as rows and conditions as columns.

 **Parameters:**
 - `object`: The existing **tTEscanR** object containing a tRNA assay.
 - `overwrite.assay`: Logical, if TRUE, overwrites the codon usage assay present in the object.